dan-t/rusty-tags/README.md

 Sublime Configuration
 =====================

-The sublime editor uses vi style tags, so calling `rusty-tags vi` should work.
+The plugin [CTags](https://github.com/SublimeText/CTags) uses vi style tags, so calling `rusty-tags vi` should work.

-Its tags plugin seems to expect tag files with the name `.tags`, so you've to set `vi_tags = ".tags"` inside of `~/.rusty-tags/config.toml`.
+By default it expects tag files with the name `.tags`, which can be set with `vi_tags = ".tags"` inside of `~/.rusty-tags/config.toml`.

 MacOS Issues
 ============